Watch the RETURN Documentary Trailer >>

 Concerned about the declining health of people all around them, Native American women are sparking physical and spiritual rejuvenation through reclaiming traditional foodways.

-RETURN, a film by Singing Wolf Documentaries, features charismatic Roxanne Swentzell from Santa Clara Pueblo in New Mexico whose efforts to reclaim ancient foodways are echoed across the continent by Tlingit, Muckleshoot, Oglala Sioux, Menominee, and Seneca women.
+RETURN: Native American Women Reclaim Foodways for Health and Spirit, a film by Singing Wolf Documentaries, features charismatic Roxanne Swentzell from Santa Clara Pueblo in New Mexico whose efforts to reclaim ancient foodways are echoed across the continent by Tlingit, Muckleshoot, Oglala Sioux, Menominee, and Seneca women.
 At its heart this film is about empowering people to overcome their current circumstances through eating as their ancestors did - nutritiously and locally.
 RETURN offers an approach to confronting the diabetes epidemic now rampant in Native American communities.

 A documentary film by Karen Cantor